Contrast-Security-OSS/docs/content/admin/org_settings/Application-defaults.md

 ### Behavior

 Check the box to **Require administrative approval when closing vulnerabilities** in your organization.
-Vulnerabilities with the statuses and severities you choose in this configuration will automatically go into a **Pending** state when a user moves to close them.
-Contrast will also [notify](admin-orgsettings.html#org-notify) you that your review is needed.
+In the fields below, choose the statuses and severities of vulnerabilities that should automatically go into a **Pending** state when a user moves to close them.
+When a user requests to close any qualifying vulnerabilities, Contrast will [notify](admin-orgsettings.html#org-notify) you that your review is needed.

+> **Note:** To qualify for administrative approval, both a status and severity that you selected in this configuration must apply to the vulnerability being closed.

-The vulnerability status will remain Pending until you submit your review of the closure.
+Each vulnerability status will remain pending until you submit your review of the closure.
 If you deny the closure of a vulnerability, you must provide a reason for denial; once confirmed, your feedback appears in the vulnerability's **Discussion** tab.
+If you disable the feature, any pending closures are automatically approved.

+> **Note:** While in a Pending state, the vulnerability's previous status still applies for the purpose of organizational reports and statistics.

 See [Manage Vulnerabilities](user-vulns.html#manage-vuln) for more information about Pending states and workflows.